Henry Greathead: Recognition

-It took some years before this lifeboat become well known to the public, and it was not until 1798 that Hugh Percy, 2nd Duke of Northumberland, purchased a lifeboat for North Shields, and then another for Oporto in 1800.
+It took some years before this lifeboat become well known to the public, and it was not until 1798 that Hugh Percy, 2nd Duke of Northumberland, purchased a lifeboat for North Shields, and then another for Porto in 1800.
 In 1802 Greathead's work was "deemed a fit subject for national munificence" and a petition was submitted to the House of Commons.
 A committee ascertained the utility of the lifeboat, the originality of the invention, and the remuneration that he had already received.
 They interviewed numerous witnesses and after some debate the House unanimously granted him £1,200.
 Trinity House awarded 100 guineas, as did Lloyd's of London.
 The Society for the Encouragement of the Arts, Manufactures and Commerce gave him 50 guineas and a gold medallion.

 Greathead never took out a patent on his invention, and was always willing to share his plans with others for the public good.

 By 1806 his lifeboats were in use at Whitby, North Shields, South Shields, Exmouth, Penzance, Plymouth, Newhaven, Ramsgate, Dover, Liverpool, Lowestoft, St Andrews, Montrose, Aberdeen, Ayr, Ireland, Sweden, Denmark and Russia.
-In 1811 the list included Guernsey, Arbroath, Pillau, Cronstadt, Rye, Whitehaven, Stettin, Riga, Danzig, Cromer, Leith, Bridlington, Charleston, Fraserburgh, Gothenburg, San Lucar, Dunbar, Blyth, Redcar and Heligoland.
+In 1811 the list included Guernsey, Arbroath, Pillau, Kronstadt, Rye, Whitehaven, Stettin, Riga, Danzig, Cromer, Leith, Bridlington, Charleston, Fraserburgh, Gothenburg, San Lucar, Dunbar, Blyth, Redcar and Heligoland.
 The Admiralty had also purchased five smaller craft.

 In total, Henry Greathead built 31 lifeboats.
 His eleventh boat, the Zetland built in 1802, saw 78 years of service in Redcar and saved over 500 lives with the loss of only one crew member.
 She normally had a crew of 13, but up to 20 could be needed in rough weather.
 Her cork fenders were replaced at some point by internal buoyancy tanks.
-This boat is the only one of Greathead's to survive, and is preserved at the Zetland Lifeboat Museum and Redcar Heritage Centre.
+This boat is the only one of Greathead's to survive, and is preserved at the 'Zetland Lifeboat Museum and Redcar Heritage Centre'.

 It is rumoured that Henry's descendants may also have been the persons to build the lifeboats for the Titanic according to family history.
 This claim is in the process of being substantiated through records in possession of his descendants and relatives.
 Engineering appears to be a family trait for the Greathead family and after Henry's success, the next Greathead to rise to fame was a distant cousin, James Henry Greathead as can be sourced from the Greathead website: greathead.org.

 Criticisms

 Greathead's claims to have invented the rescue lifeboat and his contributions to its design were contested.
 Several letters appeared in newspapers and periodicals denying his right to the honour and awards lavished upon him.
 It has been suggested that his only claim to the invention was the use of a curved keel.
 A Mr. Hailes, mathematician familiar with marine architecture, supported Wouldhave's claim to the invention, and believed that the curved keel was an error.
 However, Wouldhave's claims were hampered by his poverty and violent language.
-Another reason Wouldhave's claims were hampered was the fact that Henry already had recognition from parliament on his design.
+Another reason Wouldhave's claims were hampered was that Henry already had recognition from parliament on his design.